 Inflation Rate in Albania averaged 2.82 percent from 1995 until 2021, reaching an all time high of 42.08 percent in December of 1997 and a record low of -2.11 percent in March of 2000.
 This page provides - Albania Inflation Rate - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Albania Inflation Rate - data, historical chart, forecasts and calendar of releases - was last updated on May of 2021.

-Inflation Rate in Albania is expected to be 1.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Inflation Rate in Albania to stand at 1.70 in 12 months time.
-In the long-term, the Albania Inflation Rate is projected to trend around 2.50 percent in 2022, according to our econometric models.
+Inflation Rate in Albania is expected to be 1.40 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate Inflation Rate in Albania to stand at 2.10 in 12 months time.
+In the long-term, the Albania Inflation Rate is projected to trend around 3.00 percent in 2022 and 2.80 percent in 2023, according to our econometric models.